Citizens for Alternatives to Longview Power (CALP)

 West Virginia has the highest rate of death caused by power plant pollution in the entire United States.
+To obtain more detailed information, we decided to buy essay papers online because they have access to many data that are difficult for a simple user to find.
+So we got a great paper and wrote this article.
 According to US Environmental Protection Agency estimates, nearly 400 West Virginians die each year from heart attacks and lung cancer caused by power plant pollution.
 In addition, 314 emergency room visits, 331 hospitalizations, 7923 asthma attacks, and 41,627 lost work days are estimated to result from power plant pollution in WV.
 See http://cta.policy.net/regional/wv for more information.

 West Virginia has the third highest rate of diagnosed asthma and the fourth highest rate of death from cardiovascular disease in the nation.
 The elderly, the very young, and people with lung disease and cardiovascular disease are most likely to die or be hospitalized as a result of short-term exposure to high levels of air pollution.
 Although these people are most likely to be harmed by air pollution, recent studies show that long-term exposure to lower levels of air pollution contributes to the development chronic lung disease and cardiovascular disease in the general population as well.

 Pollutants which would be released from Longview, if it were built